 On last week's Meet The Press, Newark mayor Corey Booker rose to the defense of parasitic venture capital, declaring himself disgusted at what he called the useless rhetoric about how the nation's bloodsucking financial sector extracted its profits.
 Booker has his own relations with Bain and similar outfits, and looting the public sector at their behest is at the very center of his mayoral administration.
 You wouldn't know it from the national media coverage, but Corey Booker has been a relentless advocate of privatizing the city's water, parks, garbage collection and a whole range of public assets and services --- implementing the vampire capitalist model in Newark.

 It's not easy either, for Barack Obama to pretend to be against what Bain Capital does, when his former chief of staff William Daley, brother and son to longtime Chicago mayors and one of the guys who wrote NAFTA, was a vice president at J.P.
 Morgan, a much bigger shark swimming in the same pool as Bain Capital.
 The Obama administration and its advisory bodies are riddled on every level with hundreds of vice presidents, lobbyists and functionaries of vampire capital.
 Barack Obama knows where his real allegiances lie, and what time of year this is.
 He'll score a few rhetorical points at the expense of Bain Capital.
 But his heart belongs to J.P.
 Morgan.
 He knows, and we should know, that talk is cheap.

 For Black Agenda Radio, I'm Bruce Dixon.
 Find us on the web at www.blackagendareport.com.

-Bruce A. Dixon is managing editor at Black Agenda Report and a member of the state committee of the Georgia Green Party.
-He lives and works in Marietta GA, and can be reached at bruce.dixon(at)blackagendareport.com.
+Bruce Dixon is managing editor at Black Agenda Report and a state committee member of the Georgia Green Party.
+Contact him at bruce.dixon(at)blackagendareport.com.